FunPythonEC/uPy-rosserial/README.md

 - [x] Subscribing
 - [ ] Services

-**To Do: Subscribing testing and implementation.**
+**To Do: Implement services usage.**

 ## Installation
 Before using this library you must have ROS installed, as well as rosserial which would be with the following command:

 `sudo apt install ros-<version>-rosserial`

 In theory every board with the kind of generic `UART` class for ESP32 is capable of using this library, but it must be known exactly which `UART ID` is being used, this means for example, for ESP32 defined pins correspond to TX0 and RX0 for UART0, and so on.
 In the examples below, UART2 is used.

+### Copying source files
 In order to use ros node communication, have in mind a python class for each message must be available. this means a dependency of this library is [uPy Genpy](https://github.com/FunPythonEC/uPy-genpy) and [uPy rosserial_msgs](https://github.com/FunPythonEC/uPy-rosserial_msgs), `ugenpy` used to create Python classes for messages from `*.msg` files while `rosserial_msgs` has the `TopicInfo` class for topic negotiation.
-Follow the installation from `ugenpy` before proceeding.

-Once `ugenpy` and `rosserial_msgs` are inside, the package `uros` from this repository must be copied to the flash memory.
+The folders from `src`  from this current repo and the other two must be copied

 I strongly recommend using [rshell](https://github.com/dhylands/rshell).

+### Using upip
 Now available with upip, could be installed with:
 ``` python
 import upip
 upip.install('micropython-rosserial')
 ```
+If `micropython-rosserial` is installed, because of requirementes, `ugenpy` and `TopicInfo` will too.
 >Note: must be connected to WiFi to use upip like this.

 **Have in mind before publishing or subscribing to a topic, the message class must be generated with `ugenpy`**